XinleWu/AutoCTS/README.md

 # Reference

-If you use the benchmark data for your research, please cite the following paper.
+If you use AutoCTS for your research, please cite the following paper.
 <pre>
 @article{wu2022autocts,
-  title={AutoCTS: Automated Correlated Time Series Forecasting}, author={Xinle Wu and Dalin Zhang and Chenjuan Guo and Chaoyang He and Bin Yang and Christian S. Jensen}, year={2022}, journal={Proceedings of the VLDB Endowment}, volume={4}
+  title={AutoCTS: Automated Correlated Time Series Forecasting}, author={Xinle Wu and Dalin Zhang and Chenjuan Guo and Chaoyang He and Bin Yang and Christian S. Jensen}, year={2022}, pages={971--983}
+  journal={Proceedings of the VLDB Endowment}, volume={4}
 }